Images#

 from pathlib import Path

-from contextgem import Document, Image, image_to_base64
+from contextgem import Document, Image, create_image, image_to_base64

 # Path is adapted for doc tests